A complete guide to finding the best Confluence AI chatbot (2026)

 Create automations: You can describe an automation rule in plain English (like, "archive pages that haven't been updated in 6 months"), and it will generate the rule for you.

-While it's a neat co-writing tool, Atlassian Intelligence has some pretty big limitations if what you really need is a conversational Confluence AI chatbot:
+While it's a powerful co-writing tool, Atlassian Intelligence has specific characteristics to keep in mind if you are looking for a conversational Confluence AI chatbot:

 -